ga4gh/va-spec/docs/source/faq.rst

 Variants are the subjects of the knowledge statements that the VA-Spec was built to support.
 We define the notion of 'variant' broadly to cover the diversity of variation concepts that are annotated with knowledge in different curtaion efforts and knowledgebases.

-**Variant Definition**: Alternative forms of a genetic sequence, or of its molecular manifestation in a biological system (also referred to as a 'molecular variations').
+**Variant Definition**: Alternative forms of a genetic sequence, or of its molecular manifestation in a biological system.
 This definition covers:

     **Sequence variations** in a genome, transcript, or protein.